 - By 2040, renewable energy will feed over half the world’s electrical needs, substantially lowering utility bills for the average consumer.
 Read more in our Future of Energy series.

-- The era of individually-owned cars will end in favour of fully electric, self-driving cars run by carsharing and taxi companies—this will save former car owners an average of $9,000 annually.
+- The era of individually-owned cars will end in favor of fully electric, self-driving cars run by carsharing and taxi companies—this will save former car owners an average of $9,000 annually.
 Read more in our Future of Transportation series.

 - The rise of GMO and food substitutes will lower the cost of basic nutrition for the masses.
 Read more in our Future of Food series.